johnson-rl/GA-WDI-Checklists/README.md

 [How to set up a rails app](https://github.com/johnson-rl/GA-WDI-Checklists/blob/master/Set-up-a-rails-app.md)
 ```

-*Shout out to Zach for getting us started with this rails checklist!*
+*Shout out to Zach for getting us started with the rails checklist!*

 # GA-WDI-Checklists